-Let's take a look at how having your own website compares to using social networks.
-Today, hardly anyone would recommend giving up your own website in favor of a Facebook page.
-In the past, the situation was quite different.
-In the euphoria surrounding Facebook's enormous growth, many people left their own online presence behind and relied entirely on the social network.
+Let's take a look at your own website in comparison to social networks.
+Today, hardly anyone would argue that you should abandon it in favor of a Facebook page.
+In the past, things were quite different.
+In the euphoria over Facebook's enormous growth, many people abandoned their own web presence and relied entirely on the social network.

 I still see smaller and local providers today relying on their Facebook page.
 Their websites may even still exist and contain more or less up-to-date information.
 But if I want to make sure the information on them is actually correct, I'd better double check on Facebook.

-At some point when viewing their Facebook statistics, however, people realize each post only ever reaches a fraction of their fans and followers.
-This trend has been emerging for years: Commercial content is becoming more and more difficult on Facebook.
-This is hardly surprising as people prefer to interact with people rather than brands.
+However, when looking at their Facebook statistics, some people eventually realise that each post only reaches a fraction of their own fans and followers.
+This is a trend that has been apparent for years: Commercial content is having an increasingly difficult time on Facebook.
+This is no wonder, because people prefer to interact with people and not with brands.

 Guides: How to successfully distribute content